sudharshans2009/school-managment/docs/WORK_DONE_SUBSTITUTE_SYSTEMS.md

 # Work Done and Substitute Management Systems

-This document describes the implementation of two interconnected systems for the Amrita School Management platform.
+This document describes the implementation of two interconnected systems for the Amrita Vidyalayam Management platform.

 ## Overview